karljohns0n/nginx-more/README.md

 ## Synopsis

-Nginx-more is a build of Nginx with additional modules such as HTTP2, PageSpeed, Brotli, More Headers, Cache Purge, VTS, GeoIP2, Echo.
+Nginx-more is a build of Nginx with additional modules such as HTTP/2, HTTP/3, PageSpeed, Brotli, More Headers, Cache Purge, VTS, GeoIP2, Echo and ModSecurity.
 It's compiled using recent GCC version and latest OpenSSL sources.
 It also includes some built-in configurations such as WordPress and Laravel php-fpm setup.
 More information about this package can be found [here](https://medium.com/@karljohnson/nginx-more-get-http-2-with-alpn-pagespeed-modsecurity-and-much-more-in-one-single-package-7d28a44d1854) however this post is be a bit outdated at this time.
 Nginx-more is supported since 2014 and used on a thousand of servers.

 ## Easy installation for RHEL / CentOS / AlmaLinux / Rocky Linux